Bloodshot (The Choir album): Critical reception

-Critical reviews for Bloodshot were positive, even though the downbeat nature of some of the lyrics was consistently noted.
+Critical reviews for Bloodshot were positive, although the downbeat nature of some of the lyrics was consistently noted.
 Alex Caldwell, in the first of two reviews from Jesus Freak Hideout, said, "you aren't likely to hear a heartbreaking subject like divorce treated with this level of transparency from a standpoint of faith in many places.
 Bloodshot is a heartbreaking and moving listen, with a veteran band's level of attention to detail."
 John Underdown, in the even higher-rated second review, agreed: "the songs grow on the listener with each spin and the depth of the writing is compelling with great use of imagery."
+Dan MacIntosh, writing for US Rocker, observed that while the Choir "has never shied away from facing deeply emotional wounds head-on," Bloodshot "may be the first time most of a Choir album can best be described as truly heartbreaking."
+He pointed out that the album's "recurring sadness would be unbearable in lesser artistic hands," concluding that "Bloodshot is just one more chapter in [the band's] growing tome of unquestionable sincerity."

 Other critics opted to highlight the upbeat nature of the music on Bloodshot.
 Brian Q. Newcomb from The Fire Note pointed out that "the music here is more high energy and positive sounding than you would expect with this content."
 Matt Crosslin, writing for Down the Line, concurred, saying that Bloodshot is "their most consistent and listenable album since their 80s/90s heyday."
 Jerry Wilson from Cephas Hour summed up Bloodshot as "the most straightforward album The Choir has ever recorded," calling the songs "simpler without being simplistic: more direct, more immediately accessible.”